 I felt horrible, because I thought I knew what was going on in my flock, and yet, she died.
 I felt it was completely preventable.
 My point in sharing this story with you is that Newcastle Disease and Marek’s Disease mimic vitamin deficiency in the presentation of paralysis.
 Therefore, it’s vitally important to look at all of the signs.
 If we had acted sooner we could have saved our hen.

 Newcastle Disease is another respiratory illness in chickens which causes breathing problems, discharge from nares (nostrils on a chicken).
 If your bird is infected with Newcastle disease, their eyes will look murky, egg laying will begin to wane, and wings can become paralyzed as well as their necks becoming twisted.

-This disease is also carried by wild birds, and just like bird flu, it can remain on your clothing and be passed to your flock.
-Although most older birds will recover, younger birds are at an increased risked from dying from it.
+This disease is also carried by wild birds.
+And just like bird flu, it can remain on your clothing and be passed to your flock.
+Although most older birds will recover, younger birds are at an increased risk from dying from it.
 Even though there are vaccines available to prevent this disease, there is no treatment for it except antibiotics for secondary infections and supplements.
-Also like bird flu, Newcastle disease can be spread to people, though it isn’t deadly.
+Also, like bird flu, Newcastle disease can be spread to people, though it isn’t deadly.
 It produces either no symptoms at all, mild flu-like symptoms, or conjunctivitis or pink eye.

 All of the sketches in the post courtesy of Hannah Smith.